Send the link below via email or IMCopy

 Most financial institutions will not cash a check unless the person has a bank account.
 Charges are 1-20% of the face value of the check. (ie. local Grocery stores) Average 2-3%

 Pay Day Loans:

+Are typically marketed to bridge a cash flow shortage between pay or benefits checks.
 Also referred as cash advances, check advance loans, and delayed deposit funds.
 780% interest rate.

 Refund Anticipation Loans: